 The attacker uses this as a measure to gain access to privileges and gain knowledge of sensitive data; this can include crypto mining, ransomware installation, user credentials, and much more.

-HCL Technologies recognizes the threats and the impact on ongoing businesses and safety by introducing a step-by-step guide to implement the best practices and create a defense strategy to fight against Log4j vulnerabilities.
+HCLTech recognizes the threats and the impact on ongoing businesses and safety by introducing a step-by-step guide to implement the best practices and create a defense strategy to fight against Log4j vulnerabilities.
 The nature of Log4j vulnerabilities represents a high-risk situation affecting libraries and also the services hosted on these applications.